Get started on your video journey with this guide to video trends, channels, production and more!

 Assuming this is your first time putting together a video marketing strategy, this will be the first time your business will be putting resources into video production, which can involve some serious investment depending on the type of content you’re wanting to create.

 An efficient video workflow is important when it comes to defining what you need and estimating how long and how many resources it will take to get things created.
+For instance, if you’re a podcaster, and you need video simply to promote your show on social media, easy-to-use platforms like Podcastle are all you need for a quick, high-quality video podcast production.
+Their video interview feature will allow you to quickly record multitrack, high-quality video interviews, export the final file and share it on the social network.

 Now that you know your objectives, who you’re trying to reach, and what platforms you need to be on, it’s time to decide what video formats your videos will be in.
 Will you be creating a series of live streams, with just one person talking to the camera, and interacting with the audience?
 Is it an explainer video, requiring graphics, and animation?
 Each video format will require a different level of investment.